risk-first/website/docs/practices/Deployment-And-Operations/Monitoring.md

      reason: "Monitors for security breaches and anomalies."
    - tag: Process Risk
      reason: "Monitoring a process can ensure that when it misbehaves the issues are quickly caught."
+   - tag: Agency Risk
+     reason: "Monitoring the behaviour of agents, whether people or processes, helps identify when behaviour becomes counter-productive."
   attendant:
    - tag: Complexity Risk
      reason: "Implementing comprehensive monitoring solutions can add complexity."